mbocquel/Leaffliction/README.md

     ])
 ```

-It uses Adam as optimiser and SparseCategoricalCrossentropy as a loss function.
+It uses Adam as the optimizer and SparseCategoricalCrossentropy as the loss function.

-After quite a few epoch, the accuracy was able to reach around 97% for the validation dataset.
-The model is saved in the Learning.zip file.
+After numerous epochs, the accuracy was able to reach approximately 97% for the validation dataset.
+The model is saved in the **Learning.zip** file.

 ## Predict

-The predict program takes an image, predict what it is, and then show the result.
+The predict program takes an image, predicts its classification, and then displays the result.

 ![Tranformation](./img/result.png "result")